dotargz/kynosocial/README.md

 ## Contributing

 Take a look at the client's [open issues](https://github.com/dotargz/kynosocial/issues)!
-You can add to the conversations or make your own, pointing out a bug or sharing a feature idea that would make Kynosocial better.
+You can add to the conversations or make your own to point out a bug or share a feature idea to make Kynosocial better.

 ### Usage